-Other versions: Probably made in several colours and sizes.
+Other versions: This Fratelli Toso Murano table lamp was probably made in several colours and sizes.

-This lamp is typical for the 1950s.
+This table lamp is typical for the 1950s.
 Similar lamps were produced by many Murano glass companies.
-Also the Belgian Val Saint Lambert factory started to produce them in the 1950s, because they were a big success and the competition was hard.
-You can find a few examples on Vintageinfo.
+Also the Belgian Val Saint Lambert factory started to produce them in the 1950s.
+These bio-morph lamp models were a big success and the competition was hard.
+You can find a few examples here on Vintageinfo.

 Fratelli Toso (brothers Toso) was founded in 1854 by Ferdinando, Carlo Nicolò, Liberato, Angelo and Giovanni Toso.
-The glass factory was based in the former Scuola Grande San Giovanni dei Battuti (Great School of Saint John of the Beaten) in Venice.
+The glass factory was based in the former Scuola Grande San Giovanni dei Battuti in Venice.
+The Great School of Saint John of the Beaten.

 Renato Toso left the company in 1974 to start his own business.
 Fratelli Toso is than run by Arnoldo Toso and Aldo Toso.